Dr Stacey McDowell

 About

 I teach eighteenth- and nineteenth-century literature.
-Before joining the Department of English and Comparative Literary Studies at Warwick, I held posts at Cambridge and Bristol.
+Before joining the Department of English and Comparative Literary Studies at Warwick, I held posts at Cambridge, Oxford, and Bristol.

-My research focuses on poetry, literature and philosophy, reading studies, and sexuality and gender.
-I have a wider interest in pedagogy, mentorship and literary education - both historically and in the present.
-I have also been involved in teaching literature in schools and prisons.
+My research interests are in poetry; the relationship between literature and philosophy in the long eighteenth century; the history of the book and the history of reading.
+I have a wider interest in pedagogy and literary education, both its history and current practice, and have been involved in teaching literature in schools and prisons.

-My book, Reading Sympathy in Romantic Literature (forthcoming with Cambridge University Press), focuses on representations of people reading together in Romantic texts and questions what they reveal about both reading and togetherness.
-It shows what the peculiarly intimate kind of sharing involved in sharing a book has to say about the act of sharing more generally, especially within the context of eighteenth-century theories of sympathy and fellow feeling.
+My book, Reading Sympathy in Romantic Literature (Cambridge University Press, 2026), focuses on representations of people reading together in Romantic texts and asks what they reveal about both reading and togetherness.
+It shows what the peculiarly intimate kind of sharing involved in sharing a book has to say about the act of sharing more generally, especially in the context of eighteenth-century theories of sympathy and fellow feeling.

 Selected Publications

 ‘Whispering Galleries, Echoes, and Literary Acoustics’, Literature and the Senses, ed.
-Annette Kern-Stähler and Elizabeth Robertson (Oxford: Oxford University Press, 2023), pp. 144-61.
+Annette Kern-Stähler and Elizabeth Robertson (Oxford University Press, 2023), 144-61.

 ‘Walter Pater, Charles Lamb, and the Value of Reserve’, Walter Pater and the Development of English Studies, ed.
-Charles Martindale, Lene Østermark-Johansen and Elizabeth Prettejohn (Cambridge: Cambridge University Press, 2023), pp. 239-54.
+Charles Martindale, Lene Østermark-Johansen and Elizabeth Prettejohn (Cambridge University Press, 2023), 239-54.

 ‘Ann Yearsley and Habituated Indifference’, special issue on ‘Habit and Romanticism’, ed.
 Eliza Haughton-Shaw and Hannah Tran, The Cambridge Quarterly, 51:3 (2022), 258-76.